 We are excited to welcome you to Columbia, Missouri as an in-person attendee to the conference.
 Important information is included below regarding attendance.

-- Location: The Symposium will take place at the University of Missouri School of Law (Hulston Hall) in Room 7 which is located in the lower level of the law school.
+- Location: The Symposium will take place at the University of Missouri School of Law (Hulston Hall) located at 820 Conley Avenue, Columbia, MO 65201.
+The Symposium will take place in Room 7 which is located in the lower level of the law school.

 Symposium Supporter